betterscientificsoftware/bssw.io/Site/ContentStyleGuide.md

 # A Style Guide for BSSw content
 This is a work-in-progress style guide for all content that goes on the BSSw site.

 Please note that the word "Content" and "Resource" may be used interchangeably in this document.

+## Background

+The [betterscientificsoftware.github.io](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io) repository is for collaborative content development on general topics related to [developer productivity](Site/Categories/Topics/WhatIsProductivity.md) and [software sustainability](Site/Categories/Topics/WhatIsSustainability.md).
+Also see information on [How to Contribute](HowToContribute.md).

+See details on [What to Contribute](WhatToContribute.md).
+Please place your new file in one of the following folders on the site, according to the type of content you are creating:

+**The below types need to be clarified**
+- Articles
+- Articles/Blog
+- CuratedContent
+- Events

-Content is of three major types on BSSw: (1) Events, (2) Curated content and (3) Original Article.
+Following are the guidelines below for naming resources/contents and their files.
+Please note that resources/content is of three major types on BSSw: (1) Events, (2) Curated content and (3) Original Article.

 ## Creating "Content Name" in Github repo
 This section talks about how to name the ".md" file that is put in Github for ANY type of content/resource.
 Most points have been taken from the original [Styleguide.md](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/StyleGuide.md) file, present in the main betterscientificsoftware.github.io repo.